Yelp Inc. (NYSE:YELP) Shares Purchased by Retirement Systems of Alabama

-Retirement Systems of Alabama increased its position in shares of Yelp Inc. (NYSE:YELP – Get Rating) by 0.1% in the 4th quarter, Holdings Channel.com reports.
-The firm owned 259,876 shares of the local business review company’s stock after acquiring an additional 339 shares during the quarter.
+Retirement Systems of Alabama raised its stake in shares of Yelp Inc. (NYSE:YELP – Get Rating) by 0.1% in the fourth quarter, Holdings Channel.com reports.
+The fund owned 259,876 shares of the local business review company’s stock after purchasing an additional 339 shares during the period.
 Retirement Systems of Alabama’s holdings in Yelp were worth $9,418,000 at the end of the most recent quarter.

 A number of brokerages have weighed in on YELP.
-JPMorgan Chase & Co. dropped their price target on shares of Yelp from $44.00 to $40.00 and set a “neutral” rating for the company in a research report on Wednesday, December 15th.
 Zacks Investment Research cut shares of Yelp from a “strong-buy” rating to a “hold” rating and set a $38.00 price target for the company. in a research report on Thursday, January 13th.
-Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $40.56.
+JPMorgan Chase & Co. lowered their price objective on shares of Yelp from $44.00 to $40.00 and set a “neutral” rating for the company in a research note on Wednesday, December 15th.
+Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $40.56.

-Yelp (NYSE:YELP – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
-The local business review company reported $0.30 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.14 by $0.16.
+Yelp (NYSE:YELP – Get Rating) last announced its quarterly earnings data on Thursday, February 10th.
+The local business review company reported $0.30 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.14 by $0.16.
+The business had revenue of $273.40 million for the quarter, compared to analyst estimates of $272.10 million.
 Yelp had a net margin of 3.84% and a return on equity of 5.02%.
-The business had revenue of $273.40 million during the quarter, compared to analyst estimates of $272.10 million.
-During the same quarter last year, the firm posted $0.27 earnings per share.
-The business’s revenue for the quarter was up 17.2% compared to the same quarter last year.
+The company’s revenue was up 17.2% on a year-over-year basis.
+During the same period last year, the business earned $0.27 EPS.
 Sell-side analysts expect that Yelp Inc. will post 1.06 earnings per share for the current fiscal year.

-In other news, CTO Sam Eaton sold 6,679 shares of the firm’s stock in a transaction on Tuesday, February 22nd.
-The shares were sold at an average price of $34.76, for a total value of $232,162.04.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In related news, CTO Sam Eaton sold 6,679 shares of the stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $34.76, for a total value of $232,162.04.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 Corporate insiders own 9.50% of the company’s stock.

 About Yelp (Get Rating)